 Sadly, bad luck seemed to follow the monument.
 Two weeks after its inauguration, Fidel Castro and his militants conquered Havana and took command of the island.
 With religion made illegal and the military zone near the statue under strict control, the Blessing Christ lay forgotten for more than 30 years under a crescent vegetation, until the government reopened the site in the 90s.

 These days, the statue can be found in a beautiful park in the “pueblo” of Casablanca, in front of the harbor of Havana.
 From its hilltop perch you can see an incredible view of the city and the port.
-To get to the place you will need to stay in a long line with Cubans (it seems that few tourists know about the place), take a rather derelict ferry, climb a little hill, and you will rewarded with the best place in town for your Sunday afternoon excursion.
+The site is a short taxi ride from old Havana (via the tunnel), and is a beautiful 20-min walk from the tourist-filled Morro Castle that dominates the entry to Havana’s harbour.
+You can also cross the harbour via ferry, climb a little hill, and you will rewarded with the best place in town for your Sunday afternoon excursion.